 This includes, but is not limited to, leadership, managers, reporters, editors, newscasters, producers, visual journalists, data journalists, hosts, and interns across all divisions, as well as freelance editorial contributors and Disclose.tv events and promotions staff who shape editorially focused content.
 Contributors should adhere to the same standards, depending on what type of content creator they are.

 Non-editorial staff in the newsroom are not bound by this section but should follow this guidance.
-This includes administrative and support staff who do not have a role in content and coverage decisions, such as those in news operations, news application development, and audio engineering; research, archives and data strategy and Disclose.tv staff who only shape content for sponsors.
-The same holds for artists and graphic designers if they are not involved in making editorial decisions.
+This includes administrative and support staff who do not have a role in content and coverage decisions, such as those in news operations, news application development, and audio engineering; research, archives, and data strategy and Disclose.tv staff who only shape content for sponsors.
+The same holds for artists and graphic designers if they are not involved in editorial decisions.

 Our purpose is to pursue the truth.
 Diligent verification is critical.
 We take great care to ensure that statements of fact in our journalism are both correct and in context.
-In our reporting, we rigorously challenge both the claims we encounter and the assumptions we bring.
-We devote our resources and our skills to presenting the fullest version of the truth we can deliver, placing the highest value on information we have gathered and verified ourselves.
+In our reporting, we rigorously challenge the claims we encounter and the assumptions we bring.
+We devote our resources and skills to presenting the fullest version of the truth we can deliver, placing the highest value on information we have gathered and verified ourselves.

 Fairness in presenting the news

 We do our best to report thoroughly and tell stories comprehensively.
 We won’t always have enough time or space in one story to say everything we would like or quote everyone we would wish to include.
 But errors of omission and partial truths can inflict great damage on our credibility, and stories delivered without the context to fully understand them are incomplete.
 Our journalism includes diverse voices that reflect our society and divergent views that contribute to informed debate.
-When we find that we can’t deliver all the answers to important questions, we explain what we don’t yet know and work to fill any gaps in our reporting.
+When we can’t deliver all the answers to important questions, we explain what we don’t yet know and work to fill gaps in our reporting.

 Telling the full story

 Journalists who conduct themselves honestly prove themselves worthy of trust.
 In the course of our work, we are genuine and candid.
-We attribute information we receive from others, making perfectly clear to our audience what information comes from which source.
+We attribute information we receive from others, clarifying to our audience what information comes from which source.
 We avoid hyperbole and sensational conjecture.
 We may sometimes construct hypotheticals to help explain issues and events, but we reveal any fabrication and do not otherwise mix fiction with our news reporting.
 We edit and present information honestly, without deception, and we identify ourselves as Disclose.tv journalists when we report.
-Only in the rarest of instances – such as when public safety is at issue, or when lives are at stake – might we disguise our identity or intent when reporting.
+Only in the rarest of instances – such as when public safety is at issue or when lives are at stake – might we disguise our identity or intent when reporting.
 Before we take such a step, we engage in rigorous deliberation and consider all alternatives.
 Then, when we tell the story, we fully disclose what we did and why.

 Honesty in reporting and interviewing

 To secure the public’s trust, we must make it clear that our primary allegiance is to the public.
-Any personal or professional interests that conflict with that allegiance, whether in appearance or in reality, risk compromising our credibility.
+Any personal or professional interests that conflict with that allegiance, whether in appearance or reality, risk compromising our credibility.
 We are vigilant in disclosing to both our supervisors and the public any circumstances where our loyalties may be divided – extending to the interests of spouses and other family members – and when necessary, we recuse ourselves from related coverage.
-Under no circumstances do we skew our reports for personal gain, to help Disclose.tv’s bottom line or to please those who fund us.
+Under no circumstances do we skew our reports for personal gain to help Disclose.tv’s bottom line or to please those who fund us.
 Decisions about what we cover and how we do our work are made by our journalists, not by those who provide Disclose.tv with financial support.

 Conflicts of interest

 Our experiences and perspectives are valuable assets to our journalism.
 We enjoy the right to robust personal lives, yet we accept some unique professional obligations and limitations.
 Because our words and actions can damage the public’s opinion of Disclose.tv, we comport ourselves in ways that honor our professional impartiality.
 We have opinions, like all people.
-But the public deserves factual reporting and informed analysis without our opinions unduly influencing what they hear or see.
+But the public deserves factual reporting and informed analysis without our opinions influencing what they hear or see.
 So we strive to report and produce stories that transcend our biases and treat all views fairly.
-We aggressively challenge our own perspectives and pursue a diverse range of others, aiming always to present the truth as completely as we can tell it.
+We aggressively challenge our perspectives and pursue a diverse range of others, aiming always to present the truth as completely as we can tell it.